By News Team

 Below, we list every willow wielding wizard to have posted six sixes in an over in top level domestic or international cricket.

 1. Sir Garfield Sobers

-Nash had little idea when running up to the crease that unfortunately, the over would carry the bulk of his legacy.
+Nash had little idea when running up to the crease that, unfortunately, the over would represent the bulk of his cricket legacy.
 Sobers smashed five clean hits in a row for six, but on the sixth, was caught on the boundary.

 2. Ravi Shastri

 On 19th January 1985, Shastri, more commonly known as a defensive player, became the second ever cricketer to hit six sixes in an over.